March 16, 2026

 • available in wide sizes

-Thankfully, Salomon started offering their best sellers in wides, so I've been able to hike extensively in the X Ultra 5.
-This shoe stands out for providing above average support at a below average weight.
+Salomons often run narrow in the toes, but the brand thankfully offers their best sellers in wides.
+This means I've been able to hike extensively in the X Ultra 5 (wide)—which is arguably the best hiking shoe on the market.
+Updated in 2025, this versatile hiking shoe stands out for providing above average support at a below average weight.
 Plus, it adds aggressive traction and optional GORE-TEX waterproofing for premium performance.
-Salomon's wide isn't as wide as some brands', but the X Ultra 5 Wide gives me just enough width in the forefoot and toe box to hike comfortably.
-The X Ultra 5 is arguably the best hiking shoe on the market and thankfully available in a wide for hikers like me.
+Importantly, Salomon's wide is NOT as wide as some brands' wides, but it should be wide enough width in the forefoot and toe box for many hikers with wide feet.
+(If in doubt, size up a full size from your everyday shoe size.)

 Men's Salomon X Ultra 5 Low GTX